 Photographic equipment that is generally used on a regular basis:

 Camera body: DSLR that is able to shoot in RAW [higher quality images compared to JPEG files] e.g Canon 5D MK III, Sony Alpha 7 MK2

 Lenses: Having a wide angle and telescopic lens can come in handy.
-E.g Canon 24-70mm can be used in smaller settings or for photo-shoots whilst a Canon 70-200mm is perfect for shooting during services or bigger events as you don’t need to be so close to the subject your shoot which minimizes your disruption of a congregation member experience if a photographer is standing in their way.
+E.g Canon 24-70mm can be used in smaller settings or for photo-shoots whilst a Canon 70-200mm is perfect for shooting during services or bigger events as you don’t need to be so close to the subject of your shoot which minimises your disruption of a congregation member experience if a photographer is standing in their way.

 Card Reader: To access the images from your SD/CF cards.